acharaakshit/acharaakshit.github.io/_projects/6_project.md

             {% include figure.html path="assets/img/td_step3.png" title="example image" class="img-fluid rounded z-depth-1" %}
         </div>
         <div class="caption">
-            The figures shows all the points from the nth principal component in the format of <x,x>.
+            The figure shows all the points from the nth principal component in the format of <x,x>.
 Representative data samples are selected in such a way that is resembles the overall distribution.
 Blue coloured points are validation samples.
         </div>
     </div>